 Don’t you think that no one contacts call centers anymore because millennials and Gen Zs are “afraid of phone calls.”
 If that were true, Aircall wouldn’t have been a top MarTech startup in Europe with $225.6M of funding and over 10,000 clients.
 Call centers are still favored by customers.
-And though 57% of them would choose digital media over voice-based support for trivial problems, 40% of customers prefer to discuss more complicated issues (especially financial ones) over the phone.
+And though 57% would choose digital media over voice-based support for trivial problems, 40% of customers prefer to discuss more complicated issues (especially financial ones) over the phone.

 Now, back to Aircall, a cloud-based voice platform for customer support and sales teams.
 It integrates smoothly with popular helpdesk and CRM tools, sets up in seconds, is available worldwide, shows individual and team metrics in real-time, and scales up and down depending on your team's needs.
 With features like IVR menus, skill-based routing, click-to-dial, and real-time coaching, it’s no wonder Aircall became one of the best marketing startups in the EU.

 If you’re looking for a perfect example of an all-in-one digital marketing platform (and a top European MarTech company), look no further.
-Sendinblue has it all for growing B2B and B2C companies.
+Brevo has it all for growing B2B and B2C companies.
 The platform is great for both small businesses and enterprises and has some very famous clients like Michelin, Tissot, Louis Vuitton, Carrefour, Haribo, MPG, and more.

 With the sales and marketing tools this solution offers, it’s easy to create digital communication flows your customers will want to follow.
-For instance, Sendinblue provides tools for launching beautiful and timely email campaigns, a Simple Mail Transfer Protocol (SMTP) infrastructure, and a multi-channel chat app.
+For instance, Brevo provides tools for launching beautiful and timely email campaigns, a Simple Mail Transfer Protocol (SMTP) infrastructure, and a multi-channel chat app.

 Add sales and marketing process automation, customer segmentation, and a customizable CRM, and you’ve got yourself a very successful European startup.
-After all, Sendinblue was named one of the Top 100 software companies of 2023 for a reason.
+After all, Brevo was named one of the Top 100 software companies of 2023 for a reason.

 Remember when you filled out that non-dull, non-lifeless form?
 That was probably Typeform.
 This no-code SaaS platform for creating forms, polls, surveys, tests, and quizzes gives you every instrument to make people enjoy answering them.
 Additionally, the startup has launched a no-code chatbot builder and VideoAsk for interactive video conversions.